Para Todos los Públicos

-Para Todos los Públicos is the eleventh studio album by Spanish hard rock band Extremoduro, released on 8 November 2013.
+Para Todos los Públicos is the eleventh and final studio album by Spanish hard rock band Extremoduro, released on 8 November 2013.
 It was produced by Iñaki "Uoho" Antón, The album's recording started at early 2012 and it was finished at spring of 2013.
 It was published by Warner Music on 8 November 2013.
 The first single "¡Qué Borde Era Mi Valle!" was released on 22 October 2013.
 The album release date was initially scheduled for 19 November 2013 but the album was illegally leaked.